mixmesh/keydir/demo/README.md

 }
 ```

-The above index format is somewhat non-standard but the HKP
+The above return format is somewhat non-standard but the HKP
 specification is rather vague on the format anyway.

 The gpg command tool can also be used to receive a key using a HKP